vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_policy_nat_rule.html.markdown

 For SNAT, DNAT, NAT64 and REFLEXIVE rules, this ia a mandatory field, which represents the translated network address.
 For NO_SNAT and NO_DNAT this should be empty.
+For VPC SNAT and Refelexive NATRule, translated network address should be IPv4 address allocated from External Block associated with VPC.

 * `destination_network` - (Optional) This supports single IP address or comma separated list of single IP addresses or CIDR.
 This does not support IP range or IP sets.